Back to Swim School with Endless Pools

 At the University of Louisville, shouts of “Go, Cards!” can be heard alongside their Elite.
 Stephanie Juncker, the Cardinals’ Assistant Swimming Coach, has called it an “awesome tool” that gets used “on a daily basis.”

-The University of Southern California’s Elite Endless Pool was requested by, and named for, their esteemed coach, David Salo.
+The University of Southern California’s Endless Pools Elite model was requested by, and named for, their esteemed coach, David Salo.
 Salo is renowned for coaching a slew of Olympic medalists, including Jessica Hardy and Jason Lezak; for the 2004 Athens Olympics, he served as Assistant Coach to the men of Team USA.

 Two-time Olympian Mike Alexandrov also coaches in the Elite, but for USC’s club team, the Trojan Swim Club.